The Content REST API

 e_[field name] To specify only results that have a value (not empty) for a specific field (note: the value for this parameter is irrelevant) [endpoint url]?e_author=y

 r_[field name] To filter using a range of possible values (for number, decimal, date, and geospatial fields).
 Separate min and max values by "to" (for number, decimal, and date fields, if either min or max are omitted, range will just be "less than or equal to" or "greater than or equal to" respectively).
-Number/Decimal/Date:
+When parsing dates for range queries, Corpora makes use of the dateutil package for Python so that dates can be specified in a variety of ways.
+Number/Decimal:

 [endpoint url]?r_size=6to10